Why should you buy water aerobics equipment?

 Pros: These disks are easy to hold, especially for those with arthritis.
 They add resistance to just about any stroke or movement in your water aerobics workout.
 Since they are made from foam, they will not hold onto water and will dry easily.
 They are so easy to transport, and since they’re fast-drying, it’ll be easy to keep your other belongings dry.

 Cons: Depending on your fitness level or goals, the resistance of these disks may be too light for your needs.
 They’re really better suited for senior citizens or beginners to water aerobics rather than more experienced users.

 Bottom Line: While some may go for the dumbbells because of their heavier resistance, these disks are an excellent option for those who want to gently increase the intensity of their workouts.
 More notably, these disks are gentle on those who have arthritis or a hard time gripping something like a dumbbell.

-Give your legs (and entire body) a challenge with these water shoes.
+Give your arms (and entire body) an increased challenge with these water gloves.

 AQUA Fitness Deluxe Flotation Belt